 Information for social workers in England regarding the transfer of regulation to Social Work England

-Current social work registrants will not need to do anything as the transfer will be automatic for everyone on the register the day before the transfer.
-HCPC and Social Work England are working closely to ensure an effective transition for all registrants.
+Current registrants do not need to do anything as the transfer will be automatic for everyone on the register.

-Those wishing to join the Register should apply as they would normally do to HCPC until the transfer.
+Those wishing to join the Register should apply to the HCPC until the transfer date.

 FAQs on the transfer of regulation to Social Work England

 No you do not need to do anything.
-The transfer, including your payment of fees by direct debit if appropriate, will be automatic for everyone on the register the day before the transfer.
+The transfer, including your payment of fees by direct debit if appropriate, will be automatic for everyone on the Register.

-Social Work England will welcome you to their register on the date of the transfer to reassure you this has taken place
+Social Work England will welcome you to their register week commencing Monday, 2 December 2019 to reassure you this has taken place.

-Until the transfer date, please continue to raise any concerns about fitness to practise with HCPC.
-Any work to address your concerns that has not been resolved at the point of transfer will be carefully handed over to the appropriate teams at Social Work England.
+Until Monday, 2 December 2019, please continue to raise any concerns with HCPC.
+Any work to address your concerns that has not been resolved at the point of transfer will be handed over to the appropriate teams at Social Work England.

 Both HCPC and Social Work England are committed to a smooth transfer to ensure registrants and service-users continue to experience a good service through the transition.